bramswenson/harmonize/README.md

 harmonize uses the configured source to gather the latest set of source records.
 This can be set to a lambda or any other callable object.
 The only requirement is that it returns a collection of hash like objects.

-The default source is a lambda.
+The default source is a lambda
 This lambda calls the default source method who's name is determined by the harmonizer_name.
-The convention is: "harmonizer_source_#{harmonizer_name}".
+The convention is: "harmonizer\_source\_#{harmonizer_name}".

 ### Harmonizer::Configuration.target